 Some portions of Central America received abundant rainfall totals during the past week.
-Torrential (> 100 mm) rains fell over parts of central Guatemala, southern Belize, western Honduras, the Gulf of Fonseca region, and parts of Costa Rica and western Panama.
-Many reports over this and previous weeks indicate that flooding and landslides have caused fatalities and major infrastructure damage over several parts of Guatemala and Honduras.
-In recent days, an important roadway in southern Guatemala was washed out in flash flooding.
+Torrential (> 100 mm) rains fell over parts of central and southern Guatemala, southern and northern Belize, the Gulf of Fonseca region, many parts of Nicaragua, parts of Costa Rica and central Panama.
+Many reports over this and previous weeks indicate that flooding and landslides have caused fatalities and major infrastructure damage over many areas of Guatemala, Honduras, and El Salvador.
 Some other parts of the region received well-below average rainfall (25-100mm anomalies).
-These include northern and southern Guatemala, southern Honduras, southeastern Nicaragua, and Panama.
-An analysis of the past 30-day total rainfall has showed that wetter-than-average conditions are present over portions of central Guatemala, southern Belize, northern Honduras, and northern Nicaragua.
+These include northern Guatemala, central Belize, Honduras, central El Salvador, and Panama.
+An analysis of the past 30-day total rainfall shows that wetter-than-average conditions are present over portions of central Guatemala, southern and northern Belize, much of Honduras, and northern Nicaragua.
 Rainfall surpluses ranged between 50 - 200mm.
-The current level of ground oversaturation was such that any additional moisture will likely trigger flash flood over many areas.
-In contrast, drier-than-average conditions persisted over northern Guatemala and El Salvador due to a continued poor rainfall distribution since April.
-Thirty-day rainfall deficits are now entrenched, with a moisture gap ranging between 50 - 200mm below average.
-Also, over southern Guatemala and southeastern Nicaragua, significant deficits (> 100mm) are now present and increasing.
+The current level of ground oversaturation is such that any additional moisture will likely trigger flash floods over many areas.
+In contrast, drier-than-average conditions persisted over central Belize and El Salvador due to a continued poor rainfall distribution since April.
+Better rains in northern Guatemala over the past month has improved the moisture situation there.
+Also, over southern Nicaragua, significant deficits (> 100mm) are now present.

-For next week, heavy and above-average rain is expected to overspread Central America, according to model rainfall forecasts.
-Widespread, heavy rains (> 100mm) are expected throughout most of the region, with the heaviest rains (>150mm) near the coasts.
-This forecasted wet weather pattern, therefore, maintains high risks for flooding and landslides over many areas.
-Tropical development is possible in either basin out of the region of disturbed weather.
+For next week, heavy and above-average rain is expected to focus over the southern half of Central America according to model forecasts.
+Widespread, heavy rains (> 100mm) are expected, with the heaviest (>150mm) in eastern Nicaragua and Costa Rica.
+This forecasted wet weather pattern maintains high risks for flooding and landslides over many areas.
+More moderate rainfall is forecast across Guatemala.
+Tropical development is unlikely in the region during the next several days.
 Meanwhile, below-average maximum temperature is forecast over the region due to the abundant cloud cover.